naskarsourjya/icb_mpc/README.md

 # Week 8 (10/03/2025)

+## done

 Scale data (standard scaling or min max scaling) before training.

 add mps support

+## todo

-rewrite calculate surrogate error to calculate erroes in matrix insted of make_step
+rewrite calculate surrogate error to calculate errors in matrix instead of make_step

 Increase the f_ext cost term to 10^3 and then maybe try to reduce if mpc does nothing.

 mpc.reset_history is causing problems, find a workaround

-Simulate the real sysetm and the surrogate and the cqr, compare all three against each other
+Simulate the real system and the surrogate and the cqr, compare all three against each other (results are out and we are cooked)

 Tune system constants to make it fast. k, c and m needs to be tuned.

 techniques to prevent overfitting
 1. regularisation
 2. dropout layers
-3. early stopping, stop when loss keeps incresing and restore the best weights
+3. early stopping, stop when loss keeps increasing and restore the best weights
 4. reduce parameters

 ## open points
-Change mpc form random setpoint tracking to step jump, close to boundary.
+Change mpc form random set-point tracking to step jump, close to boundary.

 Use surrogate mpc to control the real system